LucasEnard/formation-template-python/README.md

     def on_request(self, request):
         """
-        It receives a request, checks if it is a formation request, and if it is, it sends a TrainingRequest request to FileOperation and to IrisOperation, which in turn sends it to the PostgresOperation if IrisOperation returned a 1.
+        It receives a request, checks if it is a formation request, and if it is, it sends a TrainingRequest request to FileOperation and to IrisOperation

         :param request: The request object that was received
         :return: None